Jean-Joseph Languet de Gergy

-Jean-Joseph Languet de Gergy ([ʒɑ̃ ʒozɛf lɑ̃ɡɛ də ʒɛʁʒi]; 25 August 1677 – 11 May 1753) was a French ecclesiastic and theologian.
-He was first bishop of Soissons, then a member of the Académie française, and finally archbishop of Sens.
+Jean-Joseph Languet de Gergy ([ʒɑ̃ ʒozɛf lɑ̃ɡɛ də ʒɛʁʒi]; 25 August 1677 – 11 May 1753) was a Catholic French bishop and theologian.
+He was first bishop of Soissons and then archbishop of Sens.
+He was a member of the Académie française.

 Biography

-Son of the public prosecutor of the parlement of Bourgogne, Languet de Gercy was a protégé of Jacques Bénigne Bossuet, who introduced him to Louis XIV and had him named as the chaplain to the princess.
-At the same time he was the general vicar of the diocese of Autun, which includes the parish of Paray-le-Monial where the saint Marguerite Marie Alacoque is buried.
+Son of the public prosecutor of the parlement of Bourgogne, Languet de Gercy was a protégé of Jacques Bénigne Bossuet.
+Bossuet introduced him to King Louis XIV of France who appointed him chaplain to his grandson's wife, Marie-Adélaïde of Savoy.

+Languet de Gercy was the general vicar of the diocese of Autun, which includes the parish of Paray-le-Monial where Saint Marguerite Marie Alacoque is buried.
 Ordered to investigate the miracles that were said to have occurred at her hand, he wrote a biography of Alacoque in 1729.

-Furthermore, he was named bishop of Soissons in 1715, and elected member of l'Académie française in 1721.
-He was also named archbishop of Sens in 1730 and the Conseil d'État (Council of State) in 1747.
+Languet de Gercy was named bishop of Soissons in 1715, and elected member of l'Académie française in 1721.
+He was also named archbishop of Sens in 1730 and a member of the Conseil d'État (Council of State) in 1747.

-Languet de Gergy's work on the life of Alacoque was violently attacked by the Jansenites opposed to the catholic devotion of the Sacred Heart.
-Also defender of the papal bull Unigenitus, he meddled in numerous political-religious controversies, and was equally known for both the content of his pamphlets, and their number.
+Languet de Gergy's work on the life of Alacoque was violently attacked by the Jansenists opposed to the Catholic devotion of the Sacred Heart.
+Also defender of the papal bull Unigenitus, he participated in numerous political-religious controversies, and was equally known for both the content of his pamphlets, and their number.
 He belonged to the parti des dévots opposed to the philosophies of the Age of Enlightenment and fought fiercely against the candidacies of Montesquieu and Voltaire to l'Académie française.

 In addition to his treatises and religious pamphlets, Languet de Gergy was the author of books on the Divine Office, catechism, and of pastoral letters.